matn7/CS-Notes/src/main/java/compact/README.md

 - When a GET request is sent to the "/hello" endpoint, the `sayHello()` method is invoked and the string "Hello, World!" is returned as the response.
-- Another example, here is a REST controller that receives a POST request to the "/users" endpoint, it will parse the request body as a json and create the user in the database and return the created user as json
+- Another example, here is a REST controller that receives a POST request to the "/users" endpoint, it will parse the request body as a json and create the user in the database and return the created user as json.

 ```java
 import org.springframework.web.bind.annotation.PostMapping;